 Besides the trust and love we feel, we also see an imaginative set of responsibilities for our friend.
 Or maybe it’s just me.
 I tend to assume that my friends and I have similar values.
 Whatever I would do for them I like to believe they would do the same for me.
 This concept of mirrored devotion does not work.
 The abilities that I have and the circumstances I’m living in are not the same as the ones my friends face.
 We are different and I forget about it.
 This concept is meant to disappoint.
 When you build up a set of expectations on this theory it can differ from the reality a lot.

 I guess I need to look at it from a different point of view: How is the other person supposed to know the extent of my devotion if we never talked about it?
 Therefore, how is the other person supposed to know what I expect from them?

 With that in mind, I try to recover from my current disappointment.
 Somewhere torn between “This just can’t be true!
 This is a big misunderstanding!” and “Wow, that person was my friend and did it anyway.”
 I try to evaluate what happened.
 For now, I feel that my expectations were too high and my trust not really justified.
 I feel stupid and I started to doubt my own judgement in the oddest moments now.

-If friendship was a game then my expectations were its rules and I believed that my friends and I were both following them.
-Seeing it that way it reminded me a lot of the following quote from Peter Pan:
+If friendship was a game and my expectations its rules: I was the only one following them.
+Seeing it that way, it reminded me a lot of the following quote from Peter Pan: